 Unlike at the Indian curriculum schools owed by GSF, the academic calendar at OWIS runs from August to June, split into four terms, each of approximately 10 weeks.

-In just a few months the school has started to build a strong community – there is a Parent and Friends Association, parent reps for each class meet monthly with teachers, students are all assigned to a house system, and there's an active student council.
+The school has built a strong community – there is a Parent and Friends Association, parent reps for each class meet monthly with teachers, students are all assigned to a house system, and there's an active student council.
 Students and teachers use the Seesaw app to communicate with parents about their daily learning experiences.

 OWIS Nanyang is built on the site of the former Pioneer Secondary School, a government secondary school that closed in 2016.
 As we’ve seen at other affordable schools in the region such as Invictus, lower fees typically mean lesser facilities.
 However, the 3.2ha OWIS campus does have state-of-the-art facilities for entrepreneurship, performing and visual arts, and technology and robotics, as well as a ‘nature’ kindergarten for outdoor learning.
 It also has large classrooms, which had been designed for the higher class sizes in government schools.
 The school has saved money by converting a former school, which removes the need to construct new buildings.